About Your Ophthalmic Artery Chemosurgery for Pediatric Patients

 Contact information

-If you have any questions or concerns about your child’s prescriptions or their procedure, call Weill Cornell.
+If you have questions or concerns about your child’s prescriptions or their procedure, call Weill Cornell.
 You can reach them Monday through Friday from to at 212-746-4998.
-After , during the weekend and on holidays, call the office and ask to speak with the doctor on call.
+After , during the weekend, and on holidays, call the office.
+Ask to talk with the doctor on call.

 For all other questions, call the MSK Retinoblastoma Clinic.
 You can reach them Monday through Friday from to at 212-639-7232.
-After , during the weekend and on holidays, call 212-639-2000 and ask to speak with the ophthalmologist (eye doctor) or pediatric fellow on call.
+After , during the weekend, and on holidays, call 212-639-2000.
+Ask to talk with the ophthalmologist (eye doctor) or pediatric fellow on call.

 Last Updated